Uploaded image for project: 'JDK'

 Description

-We will enhance the TLS 1.3 implementation to support three new hybrid key exchange schemes that combine ML-KEM with the traditional Ephemeral Elliptic Curve Diffie-Hellman (ECDHE) algorithm:
+We will enhance the TLS 1.3 implementation to support three new post-quantum hybrid key exchange schemes that combine ML-KEM with the traditional Ephemeral Elliptic-Curve Diffie-Hellman (ECDHE) algorithms:

 SSLSocket tlsSock = (SSLSocket)(SSLContext.getDefault().